KaminskiJakub/Email-Administrator/README.md

 # Email-Administrator

-IT Support Administrator has responsibilities of creating email accounts.
+IT Support Administrator has responsibilities of creating email accounts and has a control over this application.

 Email Administrator application:
 - generetes an email with a specific syntax: firstname.lastname@department.company.com